input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

 # Small-step semantics

-The small-step semantics define the possible evolution of the global state of the system under the Peras protocol modelling honest and adversarial parties.
+The small-step semantics of the **Peras** protocol define the evolution of the global state of the system modelling *honest* and *adversarial* parties.
 The number of parties is fixed during the execution of the protocol.
+In addition the model is parameterized by the lotteries (for slot leadership and voting committee membership) as well as the type of the block tree.
+Furthermore adversarial parties share adversarial state, which is generic state.

 Reference:
 * Adaptively Secure Fast Settlement Supporting Dynamic Participation and Self-Healing
 * Formalizing Nakamoto-Style Proof of Stake, Søren Eller Thomsen and Bas Spitters

-## Messages
+#### Messages

-Messages for sending and receiving blocks and votes - certificates are not diffused explicitly in the protocol with the exception of bootstraping the system.
+Messages for sending and receiving blocks and votes.
+In the `Peras` protocol certificates are not diffused explicitly with the exception of bootstraping the system.
 ```agda
 data Message : Set where
   BlockMsg : Block → Message